grafana/loki/docs/sources/upgrading/_index.md

 **Note:** 2.0 and 2.0.1 are identical in every aspect except 2.0.1 contains the code necessary to read the v3 chunk format.
 Therefor if you are on 2.0 and ugrade to 2.2, if you want to rollback, you must rollback to 2.0.1.

+### Loki Config

+**Read this if you use the query-frontend and have `sharded_queries_enabled: true`**

+We discovered query scheduling related to sharded queries over long time ranges could lead to unfair work scheduling by one single query in the per tenant work queue.

+The `max_query_parallelism` setting is designed to limit how many split and sharded units of 'work' for a single query are allowed to be put into the per tenant work queue at one time.
+The previous behavior would split the query by time using the `split_queries_by_interval` and compare this value to `max_query_parallelism` when filling the queue, however with sharding enabled, every split was then sharded into 16 additional units of work after the `max_query_parallelism` limit was applied.

+In 2.2 we changed this behavior to apply the `max_query_parallelism` after splitting _and_ sharding a query resulting a more fair and expected queue scheduling per query.

+**What this means** Loki will be putting much less work into the work queue per query if you are using the query frontend and have sharding_queries_enabled (which you should).  **You may need to increase your `max_query_parallelism` setting if you are noticing slower query performance** In practice, you may not see a difference unless you were running a cluster with a LOT of queriers or queriers with a very high `parallelism` frontend_worker setting.

+You could consider multiplying your current `max_query_parallelism` setting by 16 to obtain the previous behavior, though in practice we suspect few people would really want it this high unless you have a significant querier worker pool.

+**Also be aware to make sure `max_outsdanting_per_tenant` is always greater than `max_query_parallelism` or large queries will automatically fail with a 429 back to the user.**

 ### Promtail

 For 2.0 we eliminated the long deprecated `entry_parser` configuration in Promtail configs, however in doing so we introduced a very confusing and erroneous default behavior: